 - Create a check-in and performance review process.

 First impressions count.
-Therefore, to attract and retain the best employees, you need to get your onboarding process right.
-Systemizing your process and documentation means you can get it right every single time.
+Therefore, you must get your onboarding process right to attract and retain the best employees.
+Systemizing your process and documentation means you can call it right every time.